danbider/danbider.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Efficient LLMs and multi-agent systems.
   - Hardware-aware approaches to numerical linear algebra and ML.
-  - LLM finetuning, data, and evaluation.
-  - Gaussian Processes and state-space models.
+  - Modeling and analysis of biological data.
-  - Pose estimation and inverse control problems.

 # Education to show in About widget
 education: